-Certain of lease liabilities were secured by the lessor's charge over the leased assets and guarantee provided by a shareholder and a subsidiary of the Group as at 31 December 2020 and 2019.
+Certain of lease liabilities were secured by the lessor's charge over the leased assets and guarantee provided by a shareholder and a subsidiary of the Group at 31 December 2021 and 2020.

 24. DEFERRED TAX LIABILITIES

 The following is the major deferred tax assets (liabilities) recognised and movements thereon during the current and prior year: